Maryland has enacted Child Support Guidelines to determine the amount of support that must be paid by each parent within certain income levels.

-Additionally, for families who have a combined income above the Guidelines or a complex income situation, a qualified attorney is essential in preparing the court paperwork and determining the appropriate income to use and the appropriate amount of child support.
+Additionally, for families who have a combined income above the Guidelines or a complex income situation, such as a parent who is self-employed, a qualified child support attorney is essential in determining the accurate income and expense information to use in determining the appropriate amount of child support.

 You have fought hard for custody; our attorneys will help you achieve a fair support payment to ensure that each parent is assessed an amount that will meet their child’s needs.